Theophylactus/PONGPONGPONG/README.md

 ![](https://raw.githubusercontent.com/Theophylactus/PONG_3D/main/img/cardinal.png)

 ~~The triangle drawing function is a bit broken.
 And so might be the elastic collision.~~ 11/02/2023 FIXED IT!
-For anyone wondering, the formulas governing elastic collisions were not copied (I couldn't find them anywhere!), but derived.
-For reference, the derivantion for 2D collisions is https://williamecraver.wixsite.com/elastic-equations.
-Thank you.

 ### 26/2/2023
 ![](https://raw.githubusercontent.com/Theophylactus/PONG_3D/main/img/GURAA.png)